bansikah22/helm-charts/charts/docs/answers.md

 - `Answer`: switch to feature branch and check the version of the xs2a in the pom.xml, change version of xs2a in the projects tthat are depending on it
 ,(connector, modelbank)
 23. Describle your steps for the spring version in xs2a?
-- `Answer`: Visit the maven repository, look for version and changes that are related.
+- `Answer`: Visit the spring version, look for version and changes that are related.

 24.You have updated the spring version in xs2a and now integration tests are failing(spring content cannot be created) Describle steps
 - `Answer`: check config classes and make sure that updated version is compactible with , revisit test configuration. clear cache and rebuild